-21. I may not be perfect, but I am the best Mom for my children and that's all they need.
+21. I may not be perfect, but I am the best mom for my children and that's all they need.
 They don't expect me to be perfect.

 22. Invite them into your calm, don’t join them in their chaos.

-Every baby is different and every Mom is different, not everyone is going to agree with what you’re doing but as long as you and your baby are happy, other opinions don’t matter.
+23. Do what is right for YOUR baby.
+Every baby is different and every mom is different, not everyone is going to agree with what you’re doing, but as long as you and your baby are happy, other people's opinions don’t matter.

 24. Don't force baby into a routine society says you have to have.
 Find what works best for you and bubs.

+25. Just love.
 Even when everything is getting too hard and overwhelming, even when the toddler is struggling with emotions and the baby needs you at the same time, just remember to be loving and mindful.
 Live in the moment, and don’t worry about the future too much!

-Keep it simple, achievable and be prepared to do anything like rebranding an experience.
-For example, shopping is now a treasure hunt or at dinner, if they don’t eat it at first, rearrange their food on the plate and it is instantly rebranded and magically eaten!
+26. Strategy!
+Always have a strategy.
+Keep it simple, achievable and be prepared to rebrand an experience.
+For example, shopping is now a treasure hunt or at dinner, if they don’t eat it at first, rearrange their food on the plate (to a smiley face!) and it is instantly rebranded and magically eaten!
 Strategy is key in our household.

+27. Follow your intuition.
 The most valuable thing you can give your children is your love and time.
 Show them love and respect and they will grow to do the same for others.

+28. Be the person you needed as a kid.
 I want to be my little girls’ number one fan, and always listen and support her.
 I always loved having aunts and sisters that would encourage and help direct me through life's struggles and special moments.